 Which Countries Have Disney Theme Parks Around the World?

-For those who love the thrill of seeing their favorite characters while riding exciting themed attractions, Disney definitely has something to offer.
-The following are the current Disney theme parks open around the world.
-While there are no official plans to open a new Disney theme park anytime soon, there are expansions taking place at each of the resorts worldwide.
+For those who love the thrill of seeing their favorite characters while riding exciting themed attractions, Disney definitely has something to offer at a number of parks in multiple countries.
+There are Disney theme parks in five countries around the world.
+While there are no official plans to open a new Disney theme park anytime soon, there are recent and ongoing expansions at each of the resorts worldwide.

 Walt Disney founded the Disney Company in the 1920s.
 From there, several theme parks developed throughout the country.

-- Disneyland Park in California: The Disneyland Park opened in 1955.
-The park has several themed regions, called lands, including Main Street U.S.A., Frontierland, Fantasyland, and Adventureland.
-In 2001, the Disneyland Park was renamed Disneyland Resort.
-It also includes Disney California Adventure Park, Downtown Disney, Disneyland Hotel, Disney's Grand Californian Hotel and Spa, and Disney's Paradise Pier Hotel.
+- Disneyland Resort in California: Disneyland Park opened in 1955.
+This incredible park has several themed regions, including Main Street U.S.A., Frontierland, Fantasyland, Adventureland, Tomorrowland, Critter Country, and more.
+It is part of the overall Disneyland Resort, which is also home to a second theme park: Disney California Adventure Park.
+Disneyland Resort is also home to Downtown Disney, Disneyland Hotel, Disney's Grand Californian Hotel and Spa, and Disney's Paradise Pier Hotel.

-- Walt Disney World Resort: Walt Disney's dream was to create a park in Orlando, Florida that offered numerous theme parks, hotels, and shopping areas.
+- Walt Disney World Resort in Florida: Walt Disney's dream was to create a park in Kissimmee, Florida that offered numerous theme parks, hotels, and shopping areas.
 Walt Disney World Resort opened its doors in 1971 with the Magic Kingdom theme park.
-The resort later opened Epcot, Disney's Hollywood Studios, and Animal Kingdom parks.
-Water parks like Disney's Blizzard Beach and Typhoon Lagoon, and the ESPN Wide World of Sports are all located in the Orlando resort as well.
-Numerous Disney hotels and the Disney Springs shopping area round off the offerings at the Orlando resort.
+The resort later opened Epcot, Disney's Hollywood Studios, and Disney's Animal Kingdom parks.
+Disney's Blizzard Beach and ESPN Wide World of Sports are among the other attractions at this resort, along with numerous Disney hotels and the Disney Springs shopping area.

-In April 1983, Disney opened the Tokyo Disney Resort.
+In April 1983, Disney opened the Tokyo Disney Resort, which is the home of Tokyo Disneyland.
 The resort is located in Urayasu, Chiba, Japan.
 In 2001, the resort expanded with the addition of Tokyo DisneySea.
 There are several hotels on the property, and also a shopping center called Ikspiari.
-The resort is under the ownership of and is operated by the Oriental Land Company, but Disney holds the license to and retains some controlling rights in the park.
+The resort is under the ownership of and is operated by the Oriental Land Company, but the Walt Disney Company Disney holds the license to its name and retains some controlling rights in the park.

 Disneyland Paris opened its doors in April 1992.
 It originally opened as the Euro Disney Resort.
 It is located in the Marne-la-Vallee suburb of Paris, France.
 The resort features numerous resorts and a Disney Village shopping area.
 There are two theme parks here, Disneyland Park and Walt Disney Studios Park.
 The final component of the park is Golf Disney, a large golf course.
-In mid-2017, Disney acquired almost all the remaining shares of the park, making them the majority owner again.
-Disney now holds just over 97% of shares, making a legal claim they have full ownership of the Disneyland Paris Resort.
+The Walt Disney Company did not always have full ownership of this park, but acquired almost all remaining shares of the park in mid-2017.
+Disney now holds just over 97% of shares, making it the majority owner of the Disneyland Paris Resort.

-Disney's second addition to its Asia park lineup was the Hong Kong Disneyland Resort.
-It opened in September 2005.
+The Hong Kong Disneyland Resort became Disney's second location in Asia in September 2005.
 The resort is located in Penny's Bay, Lantau Island.
 Although the park has been open for over a decade, there is still a sizable amount of land available for future development.
-The resort consists of one park, Hong Kong Disneyland, and Inspiration Lake Recreation Center.
-In addition, three resort hotels - Hong Kong Disneyland Hotel, Disney's Hollywood Hotel, and Disney Explorers Lodge - are also on property.
-This park is operated under Hongkong International Theme Parks Limited, with shareholders being the Hong Kong government and The Walt Disney Company.
+The resort consists of the Hong Kong Disneyland theme park, the Inspiration Lake Recreation Center, and three resort hotels (Hong Kong Disneyland Hotel, Disney's Hollywood Hotel, and Disney Explorers Lodge).
+This park is owned and operated by Hongkong International Theme Parks Limited, which is a joint venture of the Hong Kong government and The Walt Disney Company.

 The newest Disney theme park to open was Shanghai Disneyland in mid-2016.
 It is operated by Walt Disney Parks and Resorts and Shanghai Shendi Group, with Disney holding majority ownership.
-It is 963 acres, dwarfing even Tokyo's Disney park, and it features the largest castle and longest parade route.
-It has six themed lands, a shopping area, and two hotels.
-Expansion plans already started taking place only months after Shanghai opened.
-Toy Story Land should open sometime in 2018.
+It is 963 acres, dwarfing even Tokyo's Disney park.
+It is home to the largest castle and longest parade route of all the Disney theme parks.
+Shanghai Disneyland has six themed lands, a shopping area, and two hotels.
+Expansion began almost immediately, leading to Toy Story Land being opened in 2018.

 Other Disney Adventures to Explore